bterlson/grammarkdown/README.md

 NamedImports : `{` ImportList `,` `}`
 ```

-You may also specify multiple left-hand-side sentances for a single production by indenting them:
+You may also specify multiple left-hand-side sentences for a single production by indenting them:

 ```
 NamedImports :